MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-the-shifts-app-for-your-organization-in-teams.md

 Shifts is available in all Office 365 subscriptions that include Teams, with a couple of exceptions.
 The exceptions are US Government Cloud Community (GCC) and Teams free.
 Shifts isn't available in Office 365 US Government or Teams free offerings.

-To learn more about licensing for Teams, see [Office 365 licensing for Teams](Office-365-licensing.md).
+To learn more about licensing for Teams, including a list of subscriptions that includes Teams, see [Office 365 licensing for Teams](Office-365-licensing.md).

+## Location of Shifts data

+Shifts data is currently stored in Azure in data centers in North America and Western Europe.
+For more information about where data is stored, see [Where is my data](http://o365datacentermap.azurewebsites.net/)?

 ## Set up Shifts